 Carry out all trash.

 Snowmobiles, bicycles, or wheeled vehicles are prohibited from being on the trail or campground.

 How To Get The Most Out Of Backpacking

-If you’re considering backpack hiking in Michigan’s lower peninsula, you’ll need to ensure you’re prepared.
-Firstly, you’ll need everything to camp safely and comfortably, but it will need to fit in a backpack.
+If you’re considering backpack hiking in Michigan’s lower peninsula, you must ensure you’re prepared.
+Firstly, you’ll need everything to camp safely and comfortably, but it must fit in a backpack.
 Don’t forget to bring enough food and water for your trip.
 Also, ensure that you are physically fit for your next Michigan hike, as many involve elevation gain.

 Before you set out, ensure that you do your research.
 Some campgrounds will require you to get permits, so it’s a good idea to get them ahead of time so you’re prepared.

 Backpacking in Michigan is a fantastic way to explore the state and enjoy nature.
 It can’t be beaten if you want to try a trip away with a difference.
 Start planning your trip now, and look for a trail that will offer everything you’re looking for.
 Do you know of any Michigan backpacking secret locations?
 If so, comment below.